nirmalnyure1/nirmalnyure1/README.md

 Hi there 👋 — I'm Nirmal Nyure
-I'm a passionate Flutter Developer — turning ideas into high-caliber, cross-platform apps with clean code, strong architecture, and a collaborative spirit.
+I'm a passionate Flutter Developer from Kathmandu, Nepal — turning ideas into high-caliber, cross-platform apps with clean code, strong architecture, and a collaborative spirit.

 🔹About Me
-✅ Specialize in Flutter (with Provider, Riverpod, BloC, GetX) ✅ Collaborative team player — enthusiastic about mentoring and growing together ✅ Always eager to learn and improve
-✅ Currently developing high-performance, scalable, and reliable apps at Information Care, Kathmandu
+✅ Specialize in Flutter (with Provider, Riverpod, BloC, GetX) ✅ Collaborative team player — passionate about mentoring and growing together ✅ Always eager to learn, improve, and adapt to new technologies ✅ Currently developing high-performance, scalable, and reliable apps at Information Care, Kathmandu

 🔹Tech Stack